JamesLewis1998/Software_UpSkilling_Workspace/CICDPipeline.md

 # Virtual Environments

 A Python virtual environment (venv) is simply a directory with a particular file structure.
 It has a bin subdirectory that includes links to a Python interpreter as well as subdirectories that hold packages installed in the specific venv

+# .vscode

+# .venv

+# Requirements.txt Use in the Working Repository